Community Mobilization Manager

 Reports to: Director of Community Mobilization

-Location: Remote possible, GLSEN has offices in New York, NY & Washington DC
+Location: Remote possible, GLSEN has an office in New York, NY

 GLSEN works to create safe and affirming schools for all students, regardless of sexual orientation, gender identity, or gender expression.
 We have been doing this work since 1990, and we are the only national organization dedicated to transforming K-12 school climate for LGBTQ students.
 We work at the local, district, state and federal level to effect systems change in education in the U.S., and we connect with an international network of organizational partners to support similar progress around the world.
 Our work has produced measurable improvements in the lives of LGBTQ students in the United States, and helped establish new norms of support for LGBTQ students in the education world.